jsa2/aadClientCredentialsDoc/readme.md

 # Azure AD Client Credentials Architecture Guide for single tenant apps  (draft version)
-This is simple list of recommendations and single proposed architecture for use of Client Crendentials in a use case where you want/need to separate client app and api registrations in Azure AD
+A list of recommendations and proposed architecture for use of Client Crendentials for use case where you need to separate client app and api registrations in Azure AD.
 ## Designing client and API app registrations
 ![img](img/6.png)
 ### About roles / scopes